simbalinux/terra_up_running/README.md

 # Terraform scripting

-we will walk through the books "Terraform Up & Running"
+we will walk through the book "Terraform Up & Running"